xwmx/nb/README.md

        blacklight, console, desert, electro, forest, monochrome, nb ocean, raspberry, unicorn, utility

-      • Default Value: 'nb'
+      • Default Value: "nb"

 [5] default_extension
     -----------------
     The default extension to use for notes files.
-Change to 'org' for Emacs Org mode files, 'rst' for reStructuredText, 'txt' for plain text, or whatever you prefer.
+Change to "org" for Emacs Org mode files, "rst" for reStructuredText, "txt" for plain text, or whatever you prefer.

-      • Default Value: 'md'
+      • Default Value: "md"

 [6] editor
     ------
     The command line text editor to use with `nb`.

-      • Example Values: 'vim', 'emacs', 'micro', 'code', 'subl' 'macdown'
+      • Example Values: "vim", "emacs", "micro", "code", "subl", "macdown"

 [7] encryption_tool
     ---------------
     The tool used for encrypting notes.

-      • Supported Values: 'openssl', 'gpg'
+      • Supported Values: "openssl", "gpg"
-      • Default Value:    'openssl'
+      • Default Value:    "openssl"

 [8] footer
     ------
     By default, `nb ls` includes a footer with example commands for easy reference.
-To hide this footer, set this to '0'.
+To hide this footer, set this to "0".

-      • Default Value: '1'
+      • Default Value: "1"

 [9] nb_dir
     ------